Teichlab/basecloud/README.md

   * Krzysztof Polanski (kp9), asking for membership in the Teichlab GitHub organisation, granting access to [Scripts](https://github.com/Teichlab/mapcloud/tree/master/scripts) and [sctk](https://github.com/Teichlab/sctk) repositories.

 For most analysis needs, JupyterHub is likely to suffice.

+### Basic OpenStack things

+* The Teichlab allocation on OpenStack was estimated for 15 active users with reasonable computational needs, assuming a `m1.xlarge` instance per head with a 1TB volume to boot.
+As such, try not to use more than its resource total (16 cores, ~130 GB RAM, 1TB volume space) at a time between all your instances.
+If you do end up using more (dire computational straits happen), please free it up in a timely manner.
+* Even when not extending past your bit of resources, try to keep your instance life to a minimum.
+I'm not saying kill off your cloud if you wait two hours between analyses, but if the machine has been sitting around idly for a week you should probably get rid of it.
+The templates come stocked with a lot of requested tools to make killing off your machines as painless as possible, as pretty much everything will be waiting for you when you make a new one.
+If you set up something particularly annoying that you don't want to do again, you can take a personalised snapshot of your cloud.
+I'll walk you through the steps later on in the document.
+* Ideally, the volume storage should be mainly thought as space to let your analyses run and not an actual long-term storage option.
+You can quite easily copy data to/from the farm with `rsync`, once again I'll write how in a bit.
+I'd recommend saving all your analysis files to the mounted volumes as the built-in drive space of a lot of the cloud options is quite limited.
+Plus, you can theoretically swap volumes between machines, carrying the files across!
+* `screen -DR` is your friend.
+This command opens up a screen that won't stop existing when you log out of your cloud.
+As such, you can call this command, launch your two-week analysis and disconnect, and it will still run.
+Once inside the screen, use `ctrl+a, ctrl+d` to exit.
+You can spawn extra screens with `ctrl+a, ctrl+c` and cycle through them with `ctrl+space`.
+Kill off any screens you don't need by typing `exit`.
+There's [a lot more](http://aperiodic.net/screen/quick_reference), but this is all I've needed so far.

 ### Getting onto OpenStack